 The Commission modifies findings of fact 47 and 149 for clarity.
 In addition, the Commission rewrites finding of fact 114 as a proper finding of fact and rewrites conclusion of law 16 as a proper conclusion of law.
 Further, the Commission changes references to the proposed CCN amendment and the requested CCN amendment to the CCN amendment approved by this Order in findings of fact 118, 120, 122, 127, and 148 and conclusions of law 8, 9, 10, 11, and 12.
+The Commission also deletes findings of fact 91, 92, and 99 because they are unnecessary to the Commission's decision and could unintentionally establish precedent that future applicants might rely on.

 The Commission has recently reiterated and clarified its policy regarding responding to the Texas Parks and Wildlife Department's comments and recommendations.
 Accordingly, the Commission deletes finding of fact 154 and adds new findings of fact 154A through 154K and standard ordering paragraphs related to the Texas Parks and Wildlife Department.
 The Commission also adds findings of fact 148A through 148G and conclusion of law 14A and a new ordering paragraph to reflect the determinations already made in the proposal for decision regarding the coastal management program and to include the Commission's standard language on that topic.
-Finally, the Commission makes non-substantive changes for such matters as capitalization, spelling, grammar, punctuation, style, correction of numbering. readability, and conformity with the Commission's order-writing format.
+Finally, the Commission makes non-substantive changes for such matters as capitalization, spelling, grammar, punctuation, style, correction of numbering, readability, and conformity with the Commission's order-writing format.